O-LAP/home/quick-start.md

 ## Next Steps
 This guide walked you through the steps involved in getting the right files, making a design from scratch and submitting it.
-To understand more about computational furniture design check out the [design article](https://medium.com/@olapdesign/design-for-a-rocking-chair-8a1a1e109d7f).
+To understand more about parametric furniture design check out the [design article](https://medium.com/@olapdesign/design-for-a-rocking-chair-8a1a1e109d7f).
 Experiment with the concept and its creative potential (constrained to the physical production limitations).
 To submit designs to the main gallery make sure to read the [design guidelines](https://github.com/O-LAP/home/blob/master/guidelines.md).
 If you are interested in learning how the framework works and more general documentations, read the [faq](https://github.com/O-LAP/home/blob/master/faq.md).